Grimmscorpp/protestr/README.md

 ### Specs and Fixtures

-Specs are blueprints for generating test data.
+Specs are blueprints for generating test data/infrastructure.
 A fixture is a combination of specs provided to a class/function—usually a test method—using `provide()`.

-Specs are **resolved** by Protestr to generate usable data.
-There are three types of
+Specs are *resolved* by Protestr to generate usable values and entities.
+There are three types of specs:
-specs:

 1. **Python primitives:** `int`, `float`, `complex`, `bool`, or `str`.